 Developing affordable housing takes a deep community commitment as well as creativity and often takes years.
-Thankfully the City of Austin is looking into ways to reduce the cost of new construction, but there is certainly more that could be done.
+Thankfully the City of Austin is looking into ways to reduce the cost of new construction and to create more shelter for those experiencing homelessness, but there is certainly more that could be done.

-We invite you to pray, educate yourself on the issue, volunteer your time, advocate locally or at the federal level for an increase in affordable housing, or donate to an organization that helps house vulnerable individuals.
+We invite you to pray, educate yourself on the issue, volunteer your time, advocate locally or at the federal level for an increase in affordable housing, or donate to an organization that helps care for or house vulnerable individuals.

 1. Pray